exaquark/exaquark-js/docs/js-sdk-advanced.md

 exaQuark.on("neighbours", arr => console.log(arr)) // a full list of neighbors is sent
 exaQuark.on("updates", arr => console.log(arr)) // a list of neighbors have been updated
 exaQuark.on("removes", arr => console.log(arr)) // a list of neighbours have been removed
+exaQuark.push("neighbors") // force exaQuark to send a fresh list of neighbors
 ```